mkirchner/hamt/README.md

 semantics (i.e.  returning copies as opposed to modified originals), and they need to allow for fast access to minimize the gap to classical hash tables.

-A data structure that can successfully address these requirements are balanced trees with a large branching factor (for speed) and structural sharing
+Conceptually, efficient versioning calls for a [*structural sharing*][wiki_structural_sharing] strategy (to manage memory impact).

-Conceptually, efficient versioning calls for a [*structural sharing*][wiki_structural_sharing] strategy.
 Efficient access under structural sharing suggests a tree structure, preferably balanced and with large branching factors (both to limit tree depth and maintain good average performance guarantees).

 That, in essence, is exactly what persistent hash array-mapped tries provide in practice.